jimboy3100/jimboy3100.github.io/ExampleScripts/agario-bots2/agario-bots-proxies/README.md

 You can also find proxy bots IPs from https://discord.gg/YkyS8zd , room #free-bots-proxies-🔨

-** If you use Repl.it, and it is connected to proxies, in theory users can be safe even with SOCK4, but they are recommended not to use other than SOCK5, also SOCK5 expire later and hide IP and countries.
+** Recommended not to use other than SOCK5, also SOCK5 expire later and hide IP and countries.

 ### GOOD LUCK!